Jester (Marvel Comics): Jonathan Powers

 Jonathan Powers was the first of several costumed criminals to use the identity of the Jester.
-He was primarily an enemy of Daredevil.
+He is primarily an enemy of Daredevil.

 Jody Putt

 Jody Putt is a fan of supervillains who obtained the costume of the original Jester after he retired to become an actor.
-He was given his weaponry by Doctor Doom.
-Among the arsenal granted to him by Doom was the "long-lived" Hulk Robot created years prior by a pair of college students and the Eternal Uni-Mind.
-The Jester recruited a team of villains made up of himself, the Hulk Robot, the Fenris twins, Hydro-Man, and Rock of the Hulkbusters to form the Assembly of Evil.
-The team was defeated by Cloak and Dagger and several intervening Avengers.
+Doctor Doom gives Putt an arsenal of weapons, including the Hulk Robot.
+The Jester recruits a team of villains made up of himself, the Hulk Robot, the Fenris twins, Hydro-Man, and Rock to form the Assembly of Evil.
+The team is defeated by Cloak and Dagger and several intervening Avengers.

-The Jester appeared during the superhero Civil War as a member of the Thunderbolts Army.
-As part of the Thunderbolts Army, the Jester was among the supervillains who helped capture unregistered heroes.
-The Jester did this due to nanobots in his system, which would electrocute him if he did not do as he was told.
-The Jester and Jack O'Lantern are sent to bring in Spider-Man.
-They pursue the hero through the sewers.
-Spider-Man ends up badly injured and subdued as the two move in for the kill.
-Both Jack O' Lantern and the Jester are then shot dead by the Punisher.
-This fight and these deaths are also detailed in the Punisher: War Journal title.
+Jester appears during the storyline Civil War as a member of the Thunderbolts.
+As part of the Thunderbolts, Jester is among the supervillains who help capture unregistered heroes.
+He is forced into doing so by nanobots in his system, which electrocute him if he disobeys orders.
+Jester and Jack O'Lantern are sent to bring in Spider-Man, only to be killed by the Punisher.

-Mister Hyde later exhumed the Jester's body to find a way around the nanotechnology.

 Crazy Gang Jester

-Captain Britain was sent to an alternate Earth, known as Earth-238, by Merlyn.
-Together with Saturnyne, he hoped to save this world from the corruption that threatened it.
-Instead they encountered Earth-238's Mad Jim Jaspers, a lunatic with the ability to warp reality.
-Serving Jaspers was the Crazy Gang, which included the Jester.
+Captain Britain is sent to an alternate Earth, known as Earth-238, by Merlyn.
+Together with Saturnyne, he hopes to save this world from the corruption that threatened it.
+Instead, the two encounter Mad Jim Jaspers, a lunatic with the ability to warp reality.
+Serving Jaspers is the Crazy Gang, which includes a counterpart of Jester.
+Jaspers and the Crazy Gang, including Jester, are killed when Earth-238 is destroyed by Mandragon.

-The Jester, also known as the Clown, is a very agile fighter and sometimes the self-proclaimed leader of the Crazy Gang.
-His Earth-238 counterpart was known as Coco.
-This group of superhumans were based on characters from Lewis Carroll's Through the Looking-Glass.
-Captain Britain and Saturnyne individually managed to escape this Earth.
-Jaspers and the Crazy Gang, including the Jester, were killed when Earth-238 was destroyed by Saturnyne's successor, Mandragon.